rogerj29/digital-forensics-toolkit/README.md

 # digital-forensics-toolkit

 ## Overview
-The **Forensic Toolkit** is a collection of open-source digital forensic tools used for disk imaging, memory analysis, network forensics, password cracking, and timeline reconstruction.
+The digital-forensic-toolkit is a collection of open-source digital forensic tools used for disk imaging, memory analysis, network forensics, password cracking, and timeline reconstruction.
 This repository provides documentation and practical usage guidelines for each tool.

 ## Tools Included